hua-tori/visual-argument-2021spring/README.md

-Care Fir Yourself to Care for Others
+Care For Yourself to Care for Others

 This collage is a PSA of sorts, presenting an engaging art piece that gives information for those seeking mental health help.
 The image features 2 hands, one at the top left corner and the other at the bottom right.
 The bottom right hand is shrouded in smoke, whereas the top left hand has a soft pink light emanating from it.
 The hands can be seen exchanging money, a heart, and a clock, all representing things that are given and sacrificed during a relationship: finances, time, and affection.